jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_logshipping_secondarylatency.md

 {% include note.html content="The **Primary ID** column may be hidden by default." %}

 You can configure this alarm to ignore certain values.
 You can configure different alarm severities for specific secondary databases.
-From the Spoltight Client see **Configure \| Alarms**.
+From the Spotlight Client see **Configure \| Alarms**.